-2023 € 2022 €

-As at 1 January Additions Impacts of lease modification Depreciation 22,919,120 6,903,171 - (1,946,661) 18,020,812 2,207,484 4,321,577 (1,630,753)

-As at 31 December 27,875,630 22,919,120
+2024 € 2023 € As at 1 January Additions 27,875,630 6,153,879 22,919,120 6,903,171 Reassessment attributable to changes in payments based on an index Derecognition upon termination of agreement Depreciation 941,158 (1,115,375) (2,516,507) - - (1,946,661) As at 31 December 31,338,785 27,875,630

-The impacts of lease modifications reflected in 2022 relate to the extension in the lease term for two property leases, together with a change in the respective lease payments, which factors were not part of the original terms and conditions of the original lease contracts.
-These modifications gave rise to an increase in right-of-use assets and lease liabilities for an equivalent amount of ξ 4,321,577.
+The reassessment of lease liabilities reflected in the table above relates to the increase in lease payments attributable to a specific lease on the basis of revisions to the five-year price index in accordance with the terms of the respective lease agreement.
+These changed lease payments have given rise to an equivalent increase in both right-of-use assets and lease liabilities for an amount of €941,158.

-With respect to the impacts of lease modification reflected during the preceding financial year, the group had renegotiated the lease arrangement in relation to another property which gave rise to the derecognition of portions of the right-of-use assets and the related lease liabilities, with net impact in profit or loss that was not considered significant.
+During the current year, the Organisation terminated certain lease agreements which resulted in the derecognition of specific right-of-use assets and of the corresponding lease liabilities, with a net impact reflected in profit or loss that was not considered significant for disclosure purposes.